Songs to Burn Your Bridges By

-Songs to Burn Your Bridges By is the fourth album by rock band Project 86.
-Originally released independently in November 2003 on the band's own label Team Black, the album was re-released on Tooth & Nail Records on June 1, 2004.
+Songs to Burn Your Bridges By is the fourth album by the American Christian rock band Project 86.
+Originally released independently in November 14, 2003, on the band's own label Team Black, the album was re-released on Tooth & Nail Records on June 1, 2004.
 In addition to a slightly re-ordered track listing, the re-release featured new artwork, three previously unreleased songs, and higher production quality.

 Only 5,000 copies of the Team Black edition were pressed.
-For the "mother lode" pre-order of Picket Fence Cartel in 2009, one would receive one of only 300 copies the band still had in their possession.